-One Health Track: Master of Science of Global Health Delivery (MGHD)
+One Health Option: Master of Science of Global Health Delivery (MGHD)

 A new wave of education highlights disruptive solutions that will transform students’ learning experiences to support the development of competencies that are linked to future needs.
 This year, with the demand for such programming and in a world where this type of programming is critical for survival, UGHE has started an option in One Health in its Master of Science of Global Health Delivery program.
 The One Health approach is founded on the interactions between the environment, animal and human health.
-Applications for the Class of 2022 close on 28th February, 2021, and candidates can apply via the UGHE Applications Form.
+Applications for the Class of 2023 are now open; 1st October 2021 and close on 4th February, 2022, and candidates can apply via the UGHE Application Form.

 In the One Health option students will analyze, interpret and create plans for the implementation of solutions to both the present and future worlds.
 Students will take their disciplinary strengths and best practices and compel them to work together with other disciplines.
 The One Health approach challenges existing barriers and provides a platform to consider new, innovative and forward-facing solutions.